pangqiao/zencart/README.md

 # zencart
 Zen Cart® truly is the art of e-commerce; free, user-friendly, open source shopping cart software.
 The ecommerce web site design program is developed by a group of like-minded shop owners, programmers, designers, and consultants that think ecommerce web design could be, and should be, done differently.
-## the changes in the code
+## The changes in the code
 Zen Cart® provides basic functionality, but the skin and the layout is not good looking, and need some important modules.
 Such as database backup, source code backup,SEO,image handlesr and so on.
-I use v1.15.1 is because there are more useful mature plugins.
-The fold [Plugins](https://github.com/pangqiao/zencart/tree/master/Plugins) contains the import plugins in the change, including:
+I use v1.5.1 is because there are more useful mature plugins.
+The folder [Plugins](https://github.com/pangqiao/zencart/tree/master/Plugins) contains the import plugins in the change, including:
 ```
 ultimate_seo_urls_212
 Simple_Google_Analytics_6